Insights

 A Single Joint Expert or SJE’s is an impartial expert who works for both parties during a divorce (regardless of who initially engages them).
 PODE’s typically take the role of SJE.
 This means that they’re legally and ethically bound to impartially work out the fairest way to split your pensions.
 This is important because…

-Do I really need a PODE?
+Do you really need a PODE?

 Many couples assume that pensions are too complex or not worth the hassle.
 Some even agree to “just keep our own” without understanding the long-term impact.
 But here’s the truth: splitting assets without a PODE report can be immensely costly in a number of ways…